fyngyrz/soyacro/README.md

 post text with explanations.

-So what this project does is provides built-in definitions of acronyms used in posts \(as long as they're in the acronym file, `acrobase.txt`.\) You can edit the `acrobase.txt` file and add acronyms, and you should, as you find yourself using them.
+So what this project does is provides built-in definitions of acronyms written in all-capital letters and/or numeric digits used in posts \(as long as they're in the acronym file, `acrobase.txt`.\) You can edit the `acrobase.txt` file and add acronyms, and you should, as you find yourself using them.
 You might keep an eye on the one in the project, as I seem to be adding to it regularly.
 Better yet, submit your additions here as a pull request, and we all win.

+You can produce output that is comprised more than just all-caps and/or numbers by using the second field, which is a replacement field.
+The only restriction is that there can be no commas in the replacement field.
+So, for instance, you could enter this line in the file...

+`TLDR,TL;DR:,Too Long, Didn't Read`

+...and while you enter TLDR in your post source, the output post will contain the string `TL;DR:`, which is the actual common usage.

 There is also a built-in macro processor that lets you build shortcuts for anything, signatures, etc., so you can make richer posts more easily.